Hallux valgus – vad det är, varför det uppstår och vad du kan göra - Rehcore AB

 Typical symptoms are:

-- Lump or bulge at the base of the big toe on the inside of the foot
+• Bump or protrusion at the base of the big toe on the inside of the foot

-- Pain and tenderness over the bunion, especially when wearing tight shoes
+• Pain and tenderness over the bump, especially when wearing tight shoes

-- Stiffness or decreased mobility in the big toe
+• Stiffness or reduced mobility in the big toe

-- The big toe points towards the other toes
+• The big toe points inwards towards the other toes

 Causes

 There are several causes of hallux valgus, but heredity is one of the most important.
-If someone in your family has a crooked big toe, you are at greater risk of developing it yourself.
-Other contributing factors include wearing narrow or pointed shoes, age, a sunken arch, and being overweight, which can increase the strain on the forefoot.
-Women are affected more often than men, partly due to shoe use.
+If someone in the family has bunions, the risk of developing them yourself is higher.
+Other contributing factors include wearing narrow or pointed shoes, age, fallen arches, and obesity, which can increase the load on the forefoot.
+Women are more often affected than men, partly due to shoe use.

 Diagnosis

-You can usually be diagnosed during a routine medical examination.
-The doctor will look at the appearance of your foot and ask about symptoms and problems.
-Sometimes an X-ray will be taken to see how much the joint has changed and to plan any treatment.
+It can usually be diagnosed during a regular medical examination.
+The doctor will examine the appearance of the foot and ask about symptoms and complaints.
+Sometimes an X-ray is taken to see how much the joint has changed and to plan any treatment.

 Treatment

-The treatment is primarily aimed at relieving symptoms and preventing the deformity from getting worse.
-Many people find good results by switching to wider and more spacious shoes that do not press against the big toe joint.
-If the pain persists, inserts, toe spreaders or special protectors can be used to reduce pressure and support the big toe.
+The treatment primarily aims to relieve symptoms and prevent the misalignment from worsening.
+Many people get good results from switching to wider and roomier shoes that do not press against the big toe joint.
+If the pain persists, insoles, toe separators, or special protectors can be used to reduce pressure and support the big toe.
 Foot exercises to strengthen the muscles around the foot can also help.
 In severe cases, surgery may be an option, but it is rarely the first choice.

 Prevention

-You can reduce your risk by choosing shoes that are wide at the front and have a low heel.
-It is also a good idea to avoid wearing tight shoes for long periods.
-Maintaining a normal weight and doing simple foot exercises can provide additional protection against the big toe starting to angle inward.
+It is possible to reduce the risk by choosing shoes that are wide at the front and have a low heel.
+It is also good to avoid wearing tight shoes for extended periods.
+Maintaining a normal weight and doing simple foot exercises can provide additional protection against the big toe starting to angle inwards.

 Recommended products